-4.4.2 INSTRUCTION FLOW/PIPELINING
+4.4.1 INSTRUCTION FLOW/PIPELINING

-An "Instruction Cycle" consists of four Q cycles: Q1 through Q4.
+An "Instruction Cycle" consists of four cycles of the oscillator clock.
 The instruction fetch and execute are pipelined in such a manner that a fetch takes one instruction cycle, while the decode and execute take another instruction cycle.
 However, due to the pipelining, each instruction effectively executes in one cycle.
-If an instruction causes the Program Counter to change (e.g., GOTO), then two cycles are required to complete the instruction (Example 4-3).
+If an instruction causes the program counter to change (e.g., GOTO), then two cycles are required to complete the instruction (Example 4-3).

-A fetch cycle begins with the Program Counter (PC) incrementing in Q1.
+A fetch cycle begins with the Program Counter (PC) incrementing followed by the execution cycle.

-In the execution cycle, the fetched instruction is latched into the Instruction Register (IR) in cycle Q1.
-This instruction is then decoded and executed during the Q2, Q3 and Q4 cycles.
-Data memory is read during Q2 (operand read) and written during Q4 (destination write).
+In the execution cycle, the fetched instruction is latched into the Instruction Register (IR).
+This instruction is then decoded and executed during the next few oscillator clock cycles.
+Data memory is read (operand read) and written (destination write) during the execution cycle as well.